jeffrimko/ReviewVocab/README.md

 This a Python CLI script for reviewing foreign language vocab.

 ## Status
+Because this project makes many use-case assumptions, there are no plans to formally version it.
+Instead it is always recommended to use the latest repo version or create a fork and modify it to your needs.

 This project was refactored in December 2024 and is not compatible with previous versions.
-Refer to the tag `refactor-202412` for the previous codebase.
+The tag `refactor-202412` marks the start of the latest refactor.

 ## Requirements
 Python 3.10+ is required.
 Additional third-party libraries are required and can be installed using the following command: `pip install -r requirements.txt`